rustshop/npcnix/README.md

 and can go a long way to help manage a small to medium size herd of NixOS-based machines.

-It integrates well with existing infrastucture, CI systems and tooling, especially in cloud environements.
+It integrates well with existing infrastructure, CI systems and tooling, especially in cloud environments.

 In combination with internal remote builders and Nix caching servers (or corresponding services like cachix) it can work very